-This page is for anyone who wonders why I've been so adamant about doing everything I can to avoid catching severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19 disease--even after getting vaccinated and boosted.
-This includes a change from touring all around the country as I used to and now piercing only twice annually in just one location (Detroit).
+This page is for anyone who wants to know why I've been so adamant about doing everything I can to avoid catching severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19 disease--even after getting vaccinated and boosted.
+This includes a change from touring all around the country to pierce, and across the globe to teach as I used to.
+Now I am piercing just twice annually, and only in Detroit.
+I'm also declining invitations to instruct at seminars and conferences.

 I fancy myself somewhat of a researcher (and one would have to be to write a book like The Piercing Bible).
 I've followed the medical news and the scientific literature closely as it has revealed the latest facts and information.
 As the pandemic progressed, an abundance of data and research have been collected and compiled.
 The studies paint a picture of a future fraught with a high potential for ongoing health problems in those who have contracted the virus, including those who did not have severe initial infections.
 It appears even worse in those who have had COVID-19 multiple times.